 Effects of Sound on Marine Life

-The goal of ONR's Effects of Sound on Marine Life topic is to better understand and characterize the behavioral, physiological (hearing and stress response), and potentially population-level consequences of sound exposure on marine life.
+The goal of the Office of Naval Research’s (ONR) Effects of Sound on Marine Life topic is to better understand and characterize the behavioral, physiological (hearing and stress response), and potentially population-level consequences of sound exposure on marine life.

 Behavioral Response Studies (BRS)

-ONR's MMB Program’s goal is to safely study the behavioral responses of marine mammals to naval sources and other anthropogenic sounds.
-This will allow the community to better understand and characterize the causal chain of events leading from sound exposure to "biologically significant" behavioral reactions that might increase risks of stranding.
-Recent interdisciplinary research efforts have focused on defining / characterizing behavioral effects of sound exposure on tagged whales and to measure the exposure required to elicit responses that are safe but indicate the potential for risk.
+The Office of Naval Research's (ONR) MMB Program’s goal is to safely study the behavioral responses of marine mammals to naval sources and other anthropogenic sounds.
+This will allow the community to better understand and characterize the causal chain of events leading from sound exposure to "biologically significant" behavioral reactions that might increase risks of population-level effects and/or the potential for stranding.
+Recent interdisciplinary research efforts have focused on defining/characterizing behavioral effects of sound exposure on tagged whales and to measure the exposure required too elicit responses that are safe but indicate the potential for risk.

-The MMB Program co-sponsors several major BRS-related field programs involving U.S. federal scientists and an international team of academic researchers: Southern California (SOCAL BRS), Norwegian waters (3S Program), and several places in the Mediterranean.
+The MMB Program co-sponsors several major BRS-related field programs involving a team of both U.S. and international researchers: Southern California (SOCAL BRS) and Norwegian waters (3S Program).

 Physiological Stress Response

 Marine mammals are exposed to a variety of potentially stressful anthropogenic and natural environmental inputs in both wild and captive environments.
 Little is known about long-term effects of the stress response on individuals and populations in marine mammals.
 Prolonged exposure to stressors may result in immune system suppression, reproductive failure, accelerated aging, and slowed growth.
-ONR's MMB program’s goal is to develop an understanding of the natural variation of stress markers; better understand and characterize the relationships among hormones or other biomarkers in different matrices; define and compare the quantitative and temporal relationships of hormones across the different matrices; and evaluate / characterize the relationship between the physiological stress response in marine mammals and acoustic exposure and ‘biologically significant’ disturbance.
+The Office of Naval Research’s (ONR) MMB program’s goal is to develop an understanding of the natural variation of stress markers, better understand and characterize the relationships among hormones or other biomarkers in different matrices, define and compare the quantitative and temporal relationships of hormones across the different matrices, and evaluate and characterize the relationship between the physiological stress response in marine mammals and acoustic exposure and ‘biologically significant’ disturbance.

 ONR hosted a workshop on Nov.
 4-5, 2009 in Arlington, Va., with a report titled "Effects of Stress on Marine Mammals Exposed to Sound".
 The purpose of this workshop was to assemble a cross-section of researchers in the field of stress physiology and behavioral research to identify the state-of-the-art science in stress physiology as it may apply to marine mammals, identify research needs for marine mammal stress-related research, and evaluate available or developing technologies for measuring indicators of stress ultimately in free-ranging marine mammals.